jeffreygray/alexa_topsite_grabber/README.md

 # alexa_topsite_grabber
-Python3 script to display information from Alexa site
+Python3 script to display information from Alexa site without using external libraries